 Ghislaine Maxwell trial: When will we have a verdict?

-Maxwell’s case is expected to land in the hands of the jury following closing arguments on Monday
+The panel of six men and six women is weighing six federal charges against the British socialite

-The jury in Ghislaine Maxwell’s sex-trafficking trial entered its third day of deliberation on Wednesday, with a verdict expected to come by the end of the week.
+The jury in Ghislaine Maxwell’s sex-trafficking trial resumed its fourth day of deliberations on Monday after requesting a break over the holiday weekend.

 The socialite and alleged madam for Jeffrey Epstein has pleaded not guilty to six federal charges, including one for sex trafficking of a minor and one for sex trafficking conspiracy.